A quick pop quiz for you.

 Why would you buy just one?

-Creating a diminishing supply is another great demarketing strategy.
+Creating a diminishing supply is another great strategy of this type.
 In this instance, “buy one before they’re gone” becomes the marketing message.

 This is quite common when it comes to end-of-season sales.
 Think snowblowers or lawnmowers.